sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **Bug fix**: Fix plotting ERPimage for ICA component clusters
 - **Interoperability**: Improved Fieldtrip bidirectional conversion for data trials
 - **Interoperability**: Improved LIMO compatibility issues when processing a study with multiple sessions
-- **Speed increase**: Speed up IDing user profile and speed up eeg_checkset by 2 order of magnitude
+- **Speed increase**: Speed up IDing user profile and speed up eeg_checkset by 2 orders of magnitude
 - **EDF files**: Exporting EDF files now use a common limit for all channels; fix importing channel labels with EEG prefix in EDF files
 - **MEG**: Allow importing MEG gradiometers from FIF files
-- **Artifact rejection using ASR**: Clean_rawdata plugin now allow processing a subset of channels
+- **Artifact rejection using ASR**: Clean_rawdata plug-in now allows processing a subset of channels
-- **Multiple dataset processing**: Now channel editor can process multiple datasets in STUDY
+- **Multiple dataset processing**: Now channel editor can process multiple datasets in a STUDY
-- Use this [Github link](https://github.com/sccn/eeglab/compare/eeglab2021.1..eeglab2022.0) to see all changes compared to the previous EEGLAB version.
+- Use this [Github link](https://github.com/sccn/eeglab/compare/eeglab2021.1..eeglab2022.0) to see all changes from the previous EEGLAB version.

 ## EEGLAB version 2021.1

 - Issue date: July 27th 2021; GIT tag: 2021.1
 - **Version statistics**: 151 commits and 70 files changed, 3,592 additions and 1,029 deletions.
 - **STUDY**: Allowing parallel execution of most STUDY functions.
 Allowing menu batch processing of studies of continuous data including BIDS-imported studies.
 Fix handling of multiple datasets within the same session.
 Fix error when computing statistics for averaged channels.
-- **EEG file format**: Fix when reading newer .set files which have been moved or loading them from the command line.
-Allowing saving in Matlab version 7.0 format.
+- **EEG file format**: Fix  reading newer .set files that have been moved or loading them from the command line.
+Allow saving in Matlab version 7.0 format.
-- **EEG scrolling**: EEGPLOT function speedup
+- **EEG scrolling**: EEGPLOT function major speedup
 - **Octave**: Improved GUI support
-- **LIMO**: Improved LIMO compatibility and possibility to use multiple sessions per subject
+- **LIMO**: Improved LIMO compatibility and allowed the possibility to use multiple sessions per subject
 - **Removed channels**: Fix interpolation when considering removed channels.
 Fix removed channeled list.
 - **BIDS**: Fix issue when dealing with xml files containing unicode characters
 - **DIPFIT**: Now computes Leadfield Matrices
-- Use this [Github link](https://github.com/sccn/eeglab/compare/eeglab2021.0..eeglab2021.1) to see all changes compared to the previous EEGLAB version.
+- Use this [Github link](https://github.com/sccn/eeglab/compare/eeglab2021.0..eeglab2021.1) to see all changes from the previous EEGLAB version.

 ## EEGLAB version 2021.0